Facial reconstruction images released by the Suffolk County District Attorney's...

 One forensic technique that could be in play is the use of stable isotope analysis, a method of examining human remains to identify what isotope of such elements as oxygen, nitrogen and hydrogen can be detected as a way of tracing the movements of person in the weeks and months before they died.

-Unlike DNA which can often identify a person through their genetic makeup, stable isotopes can tell what kind of regional diet and water a person consumed to give an indication of where a victim resided and traveled, sometimes for up two decades before death, experts have said.
-The technique zeros in on different levels of isotopes which correlate with rainwater and plant life which are part of a person’s diet.
+Unlike DNA, which can often identify a person through their genetic makeup, stable isotopes can tell what kind of regional diet and water a person consumed to give an indication of where a victim resided and traveled, sometimes for up two decades before death, experts have said.
+The technique zeros in on different levels of isotopes which correlate with rainwater and plant life that are part of a person’s diet.

 "I think this is a case where isotopes could be potentially useful in the investigation," said Professor Eric Bartelink, co-director of the human identification laboratory at Chico State University in California.